buildingSMART/bSDD/Documentation/bSDD verification procedure.md

 - ❌ 'External Steel Door' - incorrect because it combines information about the class, material, and property into one definition
 - ✔️ Class: 'Door', Material: 'Steel', IsExternal: 'True'.

+### CLS-05
+**Forbidden prefix 'Ifc'**

+The prefix 'Ifc' is reserved for the IFC standard.
+It also applies to all resembling forms of the prefix like '1fc' or '_Ifc'.
+All other forms are acceptable (for example: 'AbcWall').

 ## Property

 ### PRP-01